HeringtonPress/Systems/GURPS/Skills.md

 - Per/Hard
 - Default: Perception-6.

-This is the skill of treating illness and injury with techniques grounded in esoteric theory rather than analytical science.
+This is the skill of treating illness and injury with advanced techniques.
 It is usually associated with a magical or spiritual tradition.
 The particulars vary by tradition, but might include acupuncture, massage, alchemical or herbal preparations, or such exercises as breath control and meditation.

-The effectiveness of Esoteric Medicine relative to Physician (p.
-213) is up to the GM.
-It might be more effective (especially if it can channel real supernatural power), equivalent but different, or less effective.
-It should always be at least as good as First Aid (p.
-195) – the attentions of a trained healer of any kind are preferable to bleeding to death!
-In TL5+ settings, Esoteric Medicine is often perceived as “quack” medicine, regardless of actual effectiveness.
+Make a skill roll to hasten natural recovery from injury, and whenever the GM requires a roll to test general medical competence or knowledge.
+For every level beyond 13 you may tend to someone during a long rest, giving them a +1 to their HT rolls to recover.
+Once every 3 days you may roll against medicine to heal someone 1 HP per 10 max HP (2 on a crit).

-This skill might represent Ayurvedic medicine, chi treatment, Hermetic medicine, yin/yang healing, or any other historical or fictional healing discipline.
-In settings where multiple forms of treatment exist, healers must specialize in one specific tradition.
+Modifiers: Different Physiologies have a penalty from 0 to -5.
+Foulkn vs Elves -2, Foulkn vs Trolls -4, Foulkn vs Animal -5.
 #### Mimicry†
 - IQ/Hard
 - Defaults: IQ-6 and others.